Year 7 And 8

 Year 11 And 12

 Board of Studies Key Words

-"Water" was the first word that Helen Keller learned
+"Water" was the first word that Helen Keller learnt.

-"Water” was the last word spoken by United States President Ulysses S. Grant.
+"Water” was the last word spoken by former United States President Ulysses S. Grant in 1885.

-50 - 80% wetlands in MDB have been severely damaged or completely destroyed.
-The magnificent Coorong Lake near the Murray mouth has lost 90% of the migratory wader birds that once inhabited the estuary.
-In fact, there is only 11% of the natural estuary at the Murray Mouth left intact
+50 - 80% of wetlands in the Murray-Darling Basin have been severely damaged or completely destroyed.
+The magnificent Coorong Lagoon near the Murray mouth has lost 90% of the migratory wader birds that once inhabited the estuary.
+In fact, there is only 11% of the natural estuary at the Murray Mouth left intact.

 A healthy person can drink about 48 cups of water per day.

 A mere 2% drop in body water can trigger fuzzy short-term memory, trouble with basic math, and difficulty focusing on the computer screen or on a printed page.